-These days, young professionals often opt for condominium living.
-Condos can be a great option for those who want city living but cant afford a large single family house near the city.
-The process of buying a condominium can be long and strenuous even if all things go well.
+These days, young professionals often opt for condo living. condominiums can be a great option for those who want city living but cant afford a large single family house near the city.
+The process of buying a condo can be long and strenuous even if all things go well.

 It can also be euphoric.

-But the cloud of euphoria that accompanies buying your perfect “home” can often distract even the most savvy buyer from the most important factors to consider before buying a condominium.
-Condos are unlike any other real estate purchase in key ways:
+But the cloud of euphoria that accompanies buying your perfect “home” can often distract even the most savvy buyer from the most important factors to consider before buying a condo. condominiums are unlike any other real estate purchase in key ways:

 - trustees of the condominium association can assess you with just about any kind of fine, in any amount they choose and, no matter how unjust or unwarranted nor how high the dollar amount, you MUST PAY IT before you can dispute it in court, you must pay it ‘timely’ and, if you plan to dispute it, you must pay it “under protest”.